Mobile game localization: Insights from a Department Lead

 Belka Games comprises 350+ employees dedicated to managing three mobile game titles that serve one million daily users.
 Along with these and further upcoming releases, all mobile game localization projects are overseen by Denis Ivanov, the head of the Localization department.

-Denis collaborates with two managers, and together, the team of three engages with various contractors, including freelancers and localization studios, to ensure the comprehensive localization process for these game titles.
+Denis collaborates with two mana gers, and together, the team of three engages with various contractors, including freelancers and localization studios, to ensure the comprehensive localization process for these game titles.

 Before the team adopted the current process, the file exchange process varied depending on common practices shared within the team working on each localization project.
 The team used a CAT tool within the company, as well as Excel files or Google Sheets when collaborating with freelancers and contractors.